lcning/financial-price-analysis/README.md

 # financial-price-analysis
-a practise to fianncial price analysis
+a practice to fianncial price analysis